slowernews/hamster-system/README.md

            0-Next (actions to be done ASAP)

            // Used on Evernote
-           1-Soon (actions in the queue to get done) 2-Someday (actions to get done someday)
+           1-Soon (tasks in the queue to get done) 2-Someday (tasks to get done someday)
-           3-Calendar (actions with a precise/deadline date or with a trigger/fuzzy date to get done)
+           3-Calendar (tasks with a precise/deadline date or with a trigger/fuzzy date to get done)

 - resuming, in Hamster-GTD:

-  - undivisible actions are called [Tasks](#tasks).
+  - undivisible tasks are called [Tasks](#tasks).
-  - lists of actions are called [Briefings](#briefings).
+  - lists of tasks are called [Briefings](#briefings).
   - non-actionable items are called [Notes](#notes).

 ####Tasks: